 About Us

-The Kadence Legacy Fund — West and Maritimes provides professionally trained PTSD service dogs at no cost to veterans and first responders through our One Dog, One Life Service Dog Training Program.
-Our mission is to foster independence, emotional well-being, and healing while honoring Kadence’s legacy — one dog, one life at a time.
+KLF West and KLF Maritimes provides professionally trained PTSD service dogs at no cost to veterans and first responders through our One Dog, One Life Service Dog Training Program.
+Our mission is to foster independence, emotional well-being, and healing while honoring Kadence’s legacy one dog, one life at a time.

 Our Vision

-A Canada where every veteran or individual affected by PTSD has access to the life-changing support of a service dog — restoring hope, strength, and purpose through partnership and compassion, at no cost to the veteran.
+A Canada where every veteran or individual affected by PTSD has access to a service dog.
+Restoring hope, strength, and purpose at no cost.

-The Kadence Legacy Fund continues to expand into the places that were meaningful to Kadence’s life.
-From Alberta to the Maritimes — where she lived as a proud military "brat" — each location reflects a part of her journey.
+The Kadence Legacy Fund is growing in the places that shaped Kadence’s life.
+From Alberta to the Maritimes, each location reflects her journey as a proud military “brat.”

-We hope to expand to Vancouver Island, a place she deeply loved.
-Her butterfly logo is inspired by a special memory in Victoria, BC during her cancer treatments breaks— a place where she fell in love with the beauty, culture, and spirit of the island.
-Everything we do is rooted in Kadence’s most cherished moments and memories, carrying her legacy forward in every life we touch.
+We aim to expand to Vancouver Island, a place she loved.
+Her butterfly logo was inspired by time in Victoria, BC during cancer treatment, where she connected with the island’s beauty and spirit.

 Our Team

-Tina Gillies, Co-Founder/ Director of Main Division - Alberta
+Tina Gillies, Co-Founder and Director of Main Division - Alberta

 Stephanie McMullen, Maritimes President of Atlantic Canada